facundoallia/Sale-Price-of-Houses-in-Ames-Iowa/README.md

 ## About the project

-The project was carried out as part of the data science bootcamp at Henry.

 The goal of the project is to create a house price prediction model for Ames, Iowa.
 To achieve the goal, a neural network regression-type model is developed using Keras and Scikit-Learn.

+* The project was carried out as part of the data science bootcamp at Henry, the slogan was to minimize the RMSLE

 ## About data processing